GeovannaPetarnella/GeovannaPetarnella/README.md

 - 🎓 Technology student at GerminareTech
 - 🚀 Fullstack Developer in training
 - 📚 Currently building a portfolio of applications
-- 🛠 Familiar with Git, Firebase, Spring Boot and PostgreSQL

 ---